SIVAMUPPALLA/Melanoma-CNN-Prediction/README.md

 #### Problem statement: To build a CNN based model which can accurately detect melanoma.
 Melanoma is a type of cancer that can be deadly if not detected early.
 It accounts for 75% of skin cancer deaths.
 A solution which can evaluate images and alert the dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.

-The dataset consists of 2357 images of malignant and benign oncological diseases, which were formed from the International Skin Imaging Collaboration (ISIC).
-All images were sorted according to the classification taken with ISIC, and all subsets were divided into the same number of images, with the exception of melanomas and moles, whose images are slightly dominant.
+The collection contains 2357 photos of malignant and benign oncological illnesses from the International Skin Imaging Collaboration (ISIC). using the exception of melanomas and moles, whose photos are somewhat dominating, all images were sorted according to the classification acquired using ISIC, and all subgroups were divided into the same number of images.
 The data set contains the following diseases:

 1. Actinic keratosis